SDS-AAU/SDS-2021/content/m2/00_assignments/assignment1.md

   </tr>
 </table>

-There are xxxx real Elon tweets and xxxx fake ones.
+There are 1577 real Elon tweets and 1577 fake ones.

 Having been with us for M2, you may ask: How do I go from text to numerical values that I can use in a neural model?
 You can for instance just use the “Tokenizer” that’s part of Keras.